vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 We that deserve a place near the heart of Viṣṇu  even like the gem Kaustubha[^18] which rose from the sea along with Lakṣmī  at the time of the great churning, we that are competent to wear, on the crown of our head, the flower-like feet of God, were in peril of being swept away by the current of the stream of _karma_ which caught us up even while in our mother's womb, when, fortunately for us, certain great souls proficient in the knowledge of the five things that ought to be understood and likewise of the subtle doctrine that the relation of the _Jīva_tma to the Lord is that of the body to the soul, came to us out of compassion to save us from being lost (in that stream).

+[^18]:
+Kaustubha: This gem is stated in certain treatises to stand allegorically for the _Jīva_  .